ShaliniMNarang/planner/README.md

 - Shalini Narang
 - Puja Kawale (https://www.linkedin.com/in/puja-kawale-126a1357)

+### Project Introduction

+Event-Planner is the trusted invitation service application.
+Its core feature is to to send event invitation to invitees along with sharing event pictures and providing comments on them.

 ### Urls
 - (Demo Url)[http://eventplanner.themodestwhite.com]

 ### Sample Demo Screenshots
 ![alt text](./images/1.png "Sample Screenshot")